Age of Empires III: The Asian Dynasties: Gameplay

 The gameplay of The Asian Dynasties followed a similar format to the original game, Age of Empires III.
 Rather than introduce new methods of gameplay, most changes were focused on introducing new content to the game.

+One new addition is "export."
 Export is a special resource, only available to the three Asian civilizations, and is used to hire foreign troops and research technologies from the consulate, where the player can choose a foreign ally or, for the Japanese, isolationism.
 Export is generated automatically when the villagers are gathering, but its gather rate is much slower than other resources, making it challenging to afford a large foreign army.
 Export Rate / Experience points are also generated by other means (like sacred cows for Indians) and are specific to each civilization.

 Civilizations

-Three new civilizations are added in The Asian Dynasties.
+Three new civilizations were added in The Asian Dynasties.
 Each Asian civilization has monks, instead of explorers as in previous games.
 These monks have the ability of 'Stun' instead of 'Sharpshooter Attack' (as for European powers) or 'Nature Friendship' (as in the War Chiefs).

 There are six new native civilizations available for hire in The Asian Dynasties.
 They are the Sufis, the Shaolin, the Zen, the Udasi, the Bhakti, and the Jesuits.